krisrs1128/talks/2025/20250711/notes.md

 Here's the interface to the scdesign3 package.
 This example comes from their online vignette.
 This is a much more powerful package compared to splatter because you no longer have to use a gaussian model and you can use more general covariates.
-But I think it's also clear that this interface is a little bit less intuitive.
+But I think that this interface is a little bit less intuitive.

 ---

 Challenges

 I think it's useful to think about the design of simulation from perspective of interaction gulfs.
-In this human computer interface that are sure there are two gulfs of interaction -- the gulf of execution occurs when it's difficult to understand how to use a tour to achieve a goal while the gulf of evaluation refers to the time it takes to get an understand results after having made an interaction.
-I think we encounter the same issue when we try to use simulation in OMX.
+In this human computer interface literature there are two gulfs of interaction -- the gulf of execution occurs when it's difficult to understand how to use the interface to achieve a goal while the gulf of evaluation refers to the time it takes to get an understand results after having made an interaction.
+I think we encounter the same issue when we try to use simulation in omics.
 It's both difficult to specify the simulator and to understand its output well enough to know whether you can use it as is or improve it.

 ---

 Main Idea

-So the main idea in the product number about right now is: how can we apply some of these interactive computing ideas to support multi-omics simulation?
+So the main idea in the project right now is: how can we apply some of these interactive computing ideas to support multi-omics simulation?
 There are three main principles.
 The first is that if we can define a good building blocks, then researchers should be able to compose them in a way that applies to diverse problems.
-Second is interactivity people should feel in control and designing and refining simulators.
+Second is interactivity people should help feel in control of designing and refining simulators.
 The third is that science is essentially a cooperative activity and a good interface can support cooperation.